Model Predictive Control and Moving Horizon Estimation using Statistically Weighted Data-Based Ensemble Models: INTRODUCTION

-The proposed framework can be applied to the control of general dynamical systems, particularly those characterized by large and heterogeneous datasets, such as complex energy networks.
-In addition, the ensemble can be composed of any type of data-based model; in this work, we employ gated recurrent units (GRUs) within the family of RNNs, thanks to their strong approximation capabilities \cite{bonassi2022recurrent}.
-Simulations on a district heating system featuring multiple operating conditions \cite{krug2021nonlinear} demonstrate that the proposed Mahalanobis-based ensemble MPC significantly outperforms standard averaging and optimization-based methods of weight selection in terms of both economic performance and constraint satisfaction.
+The proposed framework can be applied to the control of general dynamical systems, whose ensemble can be composed of any type of data-based model.
+In this work, we employ gated recurrent units (GRUs) within the family of RNNs, thanks to their strong approximation capabilities \cite{bonassi2022recurrent}.
+Simulations on a district heating system featuring multiple operating conditions \cite{krug2021nonlinear} demonstrate that the proposed Mahalanobis-based ensemble MPC significantly outperforms standard averaging and optimisation-based methods of weight selection in terms of both economic performance and constraint satisfaction.
 Moreover, the MHE-based observer significantly reduces the output prediction error with respect to the ensemble model's open-loop predictions.